-This article is from TOS Vol. 7, No. 4.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 7, No. 4.

 I begin with my conclusion: The “public” school system is the most immoral and corrupt institution in the United States of America today, and it should be abolished.
 It should be abolished for the same reason that chattel slavery was ended in the 19th century: Although different in purpose and in magnitude of harm to its victims, public education, like slavery, is a form of involuntary servitude.
 The primary difference is that public schools force children to serve the interests of the state rather than those of an individual master.